 For other reading about Italy by Region:

 *LeMarche Region, Italy:

-*The property mentioned above in all three articles, Palazzo Donati, is also own by the Donati Family and is separate but authentic journey deep into Italy.
+*The property mentioned above in all three articles, Palazzo Donati, is also own by the Donati Family and is a separate, but just as authentic journey deep into Italy.

 Disclosure: The writer believes in full disclosure and wanted to let you know that this trip was provided by Montestigliano.
 As is common in the travel industry, the writer was provided with accommodations, meals, and other compensation.

 Puglia Region, Italy